AmpersandTarski/documentation/tutorial/rap3.md

   * Save, compile and see the result.

-* Try to understand what you see in the script by making changes to the program.
+* Try to understand what you see in the script by making other changes to the program.
 Compile and run your changes, to learn by doing.
 Try for instance to register a teacher for each course.
 Demonstrate your changes to your peers and discuss the results.

 ## What have you learned?